heyqule/enemy_race_manager/README.md

 - New way for race mods to register to ERM's data and control stage.
 It no longer depends on erm_ prefix.
 - Eliminated an ancient bug where high level may spawn at low level.
 - Custom biters(armour/cold/explosive/toxic) now supports map color change.
+- Requires erm_libs, please make sure you download it.

 ### Zerg and Protoss
 - Additional remaster graphic changes for Zerg and Protoss!
 Special thanks SHlNZ0U to prepare the graphics!